chromedp/examples/README.md

 Please note that when the `chromedp` package is being rewritten, these examples may break.
-Additionally, since these examples are written for specific websites, there is a good chance that the current selectors, etc break after the website they are written against changes.
+Additionally, since these examples are written for specific websites, there is a good chance that the current selectors, etc. break after the website they are written against changes.

 While every effort is made to ensure that these examples are kept up-to-date,